MicrosoftDocs/query-docs/query-languages/dax/statistical-functions-dax.md

 ---
 # Statistical functions

-Statistical functions perform calculations regarding distributions and probability, such as standard deviation, variance, and number of permutations.
+Statistical functions calculate distributions and probability such as standard deviation, variance, and number of permutations.

 ## In this category